Here’s the age old, proven method as demonstrated by an unlikely marketing genius:

 The truth is that most ‘superfoods’ are not in fact ‘super’ at all

-Yes, they are very nutritious with lots of antioxidants/vitamins/minerals/omega 3/fibre/complete protein etc, but many of them are no more healthy than everyday foods we’ve been eating for hundreds of years.
+Yes, they are very nutritious with lots of antioxidants/vitamins/minerals/omega 3/fibre/complete protein etc, but most of them are no more healthy than everyday foods we’ve been eating for hundreds of years.
 Many of them don’t even taste very nice – but people are willing to force them down in the belief that they’re some kind of elixir of health.

 So next time you see a food being advertised as a ‘superfood’, question what’s so special about it.
 Does it really offer nutritional benefits over another food which can be purchased at a fraction of the price?